bbauska/Coursera-Bootstrap/readme.md

 Once the "cssmin" and "uglify" run, then the main ".css" and the main ".js" files would be created.

-At this point, I\'m going to run the "filerev" and then finally I run the "usemin" task.
+At this point, I&apos;m going to run the "filerev" and then finally I run the "usemin" task.

 You see the secrets: "clean", "copy", "imagemin",